ylvazm/my-code-samples/README.md

 - **R/** – examples in R *(to be added)*

 - **Python/** – examples in Python *(to be added)*
+  - `01-temperature-converter.py` – A short program that converts temperatures in Celsius to Fahrenheit and Kelvin.

 ## Usage